gillyware/gatekeeper/README.md

 ## About Gatekeeper

 Gatekeeper is an access control management system for Laravel that combines a comprehensive dashboard with code-driven configuration.
-It allows you to manage permissions, roles, and teams while maintaining a full audit trail of changes to entities and assignments.
+It allows you to manage permissions, roles, features, and teams while maintaining a full audit trail of changes to entities and their assignments.

 <p align="center">
   <img width="720" alt="Gatekeeper Dashboard" src="https://github.com/user-attachments/assets/cb641cee-c5b3-458a-b30b-8c620b42de37" />